 Wrestling Sketchbook Drawing Project (2011-pr.)

 While the website largely exists as an inside joke, the actual practice has been central to my creative process pretty much since I started doing it.
-The ritual entails sitting with a sketchbook and some charcoal and graphite pencils, and recording the movements of a pro-wrestling match.
+The ritual entails sitting in front of a TV with a sketchbook and some charcoal and graphite pencils, and recording the movements of a pro-wrestling match.
 It’s fun, loosens up my arm and hand, keeps me freshly familiar with great bodies, and once in a while will provide insight toward a method of depicting dynamic characters.
-I generally don’t consider these drawings individually significant, but as a body of work it’s very very heavy.
+I generally don’t consider these drawings individually significant, but as a body of work it’s incredibly heavy.